 Essential Python Tools #0: Pytest

-Tags: Python, Software Engineering, Testing, pytest
+Tags: Python, Software Engineering, Testing, Pytest

 This is the first in an ongoing series of essential tools that I use day to day as a python developer which I couldn’t be as productive without.
 First episode is on pytest.